Anjok07/ultimatevocalremovergui/README.md

 ```
 3. Copy and paste the error output in the cmd prompt to the issues center on the GitHub repository.

+## License

+The **Ultimate Vocal Remover GUI** code is [MIT-licensed](LICENSE).

-## Other GUI Notes:
+## Contributing

-- The application will automatically remember your *'save to'* path upon closing and reopening until you change it.
-  - It will also remember the last directory you accessed to select music.
-- Multiple conversions are supported.
-- The ability to drag & drop audio files to convert has also been added.
-- Conversion times will greatly depend on your hardware.
-This application will NOT be friendly to older or budget hardware.
-Please proceed with caution!
-Pay attention to your PC and make sure it doesn't overheat.
+For anyone interested in the ongoing develpment of **Ultimate Vocal Remover GUI** please send us a pull request and we will review it.
+This project is 100% open-source and free for anyone to use and/or modify as they wish.

 ## References
-- [1] Jansson et al., "Singing Voice Separation with Deep U-Net Convolutional Networks", https://ismir2017.smcnus.org/wp-content/uploads/2017/10/171_Paper.pdf
-- [2] Takahashi et al., "Multi-scale Multi-band DenseNets for Audio Source Separation", https://arxiv.org/pdf/1706.09588.pdf
+- [1] Takahashi et al., "Multi-scale Multi-band DenseNets for Audio Source Separation", https://arxiv.org/pdf/1706.09588.pdf
-- [3] Liutkus et al., "The 2016 Signal Separation Evaluation Campaign", Latent Variable Analysis and Signal Separation - 12th International Conference